wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/C/Color_Spray.md

 A blast of dazzling multicolored light flashes from your hand to blind creatures in the area until the start of your next turn.
 Roll `6d10`.
 The spell affects this many hit points worth of creatures.
-In ascending order of hit points starting with the target with the lowest hit points (ignoring unconscious and blinded creatures), targets within the area are blinded.
+In ascending order of hit points starting with the target with the lowest hit points (ignoring creatures that are unconscious or unable to see), targets within the area are blinded.

 When a target is blinded, subtract its hit points from the total before moving on to the next target.
 A target with more hit points than the remaining total is unaffected.